PadTo/League-of-Legends-data-pipeline/README.md

   - A class that will include functions to fetch data from the tables based on the desired parameters
   - Option to adjust the database structure more easily (including columns, foreign|primary key constraints, etc.)
   - Data gathering limits on stages 2, 3 and 4
+  - Adding a column for the match end type for match id's table

 ---